I do not sew. Well, I have good intentions to sew. I have a sewing machine. Out in the garage.

 This is where my lazy craftmaship comes into play.
 If my mother-in-law is reading this, she is probably twitching.
 She is one of those people who has perfect craftsmanship.
 The kind that embroider large, beautiful, heirloom quilts.
 She has a craft space, in real life!
 In fact, she is probably going to cry right now when I tell you how I do this.
 I know, because she saw me doing this one time and said she would be really disturbed if I did not at least adhere it properly with some Wonder Under.
 Well, I used Stitch Witchery, and I am deeply apologetic that I have done so, but it’s so cheap and easy!

 Stitch Witchery is really an iron-on adhesive web/tape meant for use on fabrics.
-There are tons of brands.
-It comes a little roll like tape and costs a couple of bucks.
+There are tons of brands, I wanted to get additional info on these adhesives and once I got to know more about it I figured out that these come with a little roll like tape and costs a couple of bucks.
 You can get it anywhere.
 I have gotten mine at Wal-Mart and JoAnn.
 If you have ever purchased Ikea curtains, they include a little roll so that you can hem your curtains to length without sewing.
 My Ikea curtains are hemmed with it.

 - Grab your Stitch Witchery tape and hold it up next to one of your triangles.